AdobeDocs/journey-optimizer.en/help/using/web/edit-web-content.md

     >[!NOTE]
     >
-    >If you entered a single URL as the web surface, the URL to personalize is already populated.
+    >If you entered a single URL as the web configuration, the URL to personalize is already populated.

     ![](assets/web-edit-enter-url.png)